TNL-Project/TNL/Documentation/UsersGuide/ForLoops/ug_ForLoops.md

-# For loops tutorial
+# For loops

 [TOC]

 ## Introduction

-This tutorial shows how to use different kind of for-loops implemented in TNL.
+This part shows how to use different kind of for-loops implemented in TNL.
 Namely, they are:

 * **Parallel for** is a for-loop which can be run in parallel, i.e. all iterations of the loop must be independent.
 Parallel for can be run on both multicore CPUs and GPUs.
 * **n-dimensional parallel for** is an extension of common parallel for into higher dimensions.